themanyone/whisper_dictation/README.md

 - Peter, tell me about the benefits of relaxation.**
 - Peter, compose a Facebook post about the sunny weather we're having.

 ** export your OPENAI_API_KEY to the environment if you want answers from ChatGPT.

-No other configuration required.
+ChatGPT is optional.
+If there is no API key, or if ChatGPT is busy, it will ping a private language model running on http://localhost:5000.
+There are language models on [huggingface](https://huggingface.co/models) that produce acceptable conversation with less than one gig of video RAM.

 ```
 export OPENAI_API_KEY=<my API key>